mvolkmann/MyUnixEnv/notes/Go04-Tooling.md

   This runs all tests under the `src` directory, including tests for all installed packages.

-TODO: Should you describe any other tools?
+TODO: Should you describe any other tools? go-wrk and flame graphs from Campoy youtube "Go Tools"